 3.5 Discharge Pipe Temperature Control

-The discharge pipe temperature is used as the compressor's internal temperature.
-If the discharge pipe temperature rises above a certain level, the operating frequency upper limit is set to keep this temperature from going up further.
+The discharge pipe temperature is used as the internal temperature of the compressor.
+If the discharge pipe temperature rises above a certain level, the upper limit of frequency is set to keep this temperature from going up further.